elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/strict-mode.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We must place it at the first console line for it to work, then add the rest of our code.</div><br />
   <div><strong>Technical Response:</strong> First, you can try to press Shift+Enter to input multiple lines and put “use-strict” on top.
-In Older browsers you will have to put it a wrapper.
+In Older browsers, you will have to put it in a wrapper.
   </div>
   </div>
 </details>